|

 corporation, the combined

-federal and provincial corporate tax rate is approximately 45% to 50% on the
+federal and provincial corporate income tax rate is approximately 29.5% to

 Withholding Tax